By German Artist Mia Florentine Weiss

 Home > What We Do > Public Art > LOVE HATE

-After touring extensively in Europe, LOVE HATE is making its United States debut in Farragut Square Park.
+After touring extensively in Europe, LOVE HATE made its United States debut in Farragut Square Park.
 Created by German artist Mia Florentine Weiss, LOVE HATE is an ambigram that reads “love” from one side, and “hate” from the other side.
 The large scale steel structures measure more than seven feet tall and about 16 feet long each.

 “It’s an ambiguous yet powerful message that symbolizes how we can turn hate into love through a change of perspective.
 It celebrates our unity as humans through our diversities, a message which resonates with all of us.
 LOVE HATE is a giant message on the street that we have a choice to make each day.
 We can choose to focus on love.” – Mia Florentine Weiss